MKycia00/Portfolio/README.md

 # About me
 I am an IT engineer with a specialization in programming.
 I graduated from the University of Information Technology and Management in Rzeszow.
 Recently I have started to be interested in software testing.
 My goal is to develop testing knowledge and technical skills.
 On this site, I would like to share my gained experience from my studies and personal research.
 # Tools
-•	Jira, Trello - Issue tracking and project management tool for developers
+•	Jira, Test link, Trello - Issue tracking and project management tool

 •	Postman - Testing tool for REST API